Chasbob/apparea-site/content/docs/quick-setup/index.md

 ---
 title: 'Quick setup'
 weight: 2
+summary: |
+    Start your journey with AppArea here.
 ---

 AppArea is incredibly easy to get setup with!
 However, this is a minimal